 No!
 When post-graduate students start working on their dissertations, although it is no longer necessary to attend regular lectures, they must not work more than 20 hours per week during term time, as this is an illegal offence.
 During the dissertation phase of the course, students should be concentrating on their research on a full-time basis.

 There are a number of ways you can search for a part-time job in Cardiff.
-Why not regieter with some employment agencies, visit the job centre, call into some local stores, hotels and restaurants to ask about vacancies or visit the Cardiff Metropolitan Career Development Service.
+Why not regieter with some employment agencies, visit the job centre, call into some local stores, hotels and restaurants to ask about vacancies or visit the Cardiff Metropolitan Career Development Service or the JobShop.
 Many students also buy the local newspapers such as The South Wales Echo on Wednesdays and the Western Mail on Thursdays for listings of jobs available in Cardiff that week.

 Cardiff Metropolitan Career Development Service offers free, confidential and impartial services to all our students including personal advice, guidance and support based on your particular requirements.
 Experienced Career Advisors are happy to help you work through decisions and consider potential career options in order for you to make effective job applications.
 Appointments are normally booked for an hour and you are welcome to go back as often as you need.

-For details on the current job vacancies which are listed on the our career webpage, please visit: www.cardiffmet.ac.uk/careers/currentvacancies
+For details on the current job vacancies which are available please visit the Career Zone.

 The Career Service also offers drop-in sessions with experienced Career Advisors in the Llandaff and Howard Gardens campus.
 The drop-in sessions are perfect for students who would like a quick ten minute chat with a Career Advisor, no appointment is necessary.
 For quick enquiries at Cyncoed campus, please drop in and if no-one is available to answer your query, an appointment will be made for you.
 Cardiff Met also holds part-time job fairs during October and these will be advertised on campus.